-First-year and transfer students who cancel after submitting an application are charged a $200 penalty up until opening or taking possession of the room key, whichever occurs first.
-After opening or receipt of room key, the cancellation penalty is 50% of the total contract value (full academic year).
+First-year and transfer students who cancel after submitting an application are charged a $300 penalty up until July 31.
+After July 31, the cancellation penalty is 50% of the total contract value (full academic year).
 We do not charge students a cancellation penalty if they do not attend Carolina.

 Dates for move-in change from year to year.
 Students attending the last Transfer Student Orientation session can arrive at 9:00 a.m. on the day before orientation to move in.
 Otherwise, students assigned to southern campus residence halls can move in either Friday or Saturday of opening weekend, according to their room number.
 Arrival times are staggered by last name.
 Students assigned to northern campus residence halls can move in on Saturday of opening weekend.
 Students assigned to Ram Village can move in any time beginning Wednesday prior to opening weekend.
 This website will post move-in dates prominently when they are available.

 Residence halls only close over the Winter and Summer Breaks.
 Ram Village apartments remain open over the Winter Break as well and allows students to extend their lease over the summer for an additional fee.
 Visit our page Break Housing for more information.

 Visit our Rates page for up-to-date information on Housing rates.